hannah-rackley/In-Your-Fridge/README.md

 ### jwt
 --------------
 We utilized JSON Web Tokens throughout the entirety of our application.
 A user would be assigned a token upon verification of their email and password after they logged in or signed up.
 That token would then be stored in their local storage and would remain there for as long as they remained on the page.
-Logging out clears that token from local storage.
+Logging out cleared that token from local storage.
 The library allowed for easy verification of the tokens - and in this case we allowed all of our tokens to remain valid for a period of 7 days.

 The ultimate perk of using this library was that a user would not have to provide their login information every time they wanted to make a request on our page.
 We did all of the verification on the backend after passing along the user's token stored on the frontend.